-Regular Sync updates an object’s records on the device if the record’s Last Modified By date is after the Last Sync date.
-When Enhanced Sync is Enabled for a VMobile Object Configuration Record this will sync down all newly shared records regardless of the Last Modified By date and will remove all records and corresponding content/attachments which the user no longer has access to.
+Regular Sync updates an object’s records on the device if the record’s Last Modified By Date is after the Last Sync date.
+When Enhanced Sync is Enabled for a VMobile Object Configuration Record this will sync down all newly shared records regardless of the Last Modified By date and will remove all records and corresponding content/attachments to which the user no longer has access.

 Use cases for this include the following:

 - Enable for objects which have sharing rules configured (Except for Account and child objects of Account, which already utilizes Enhanced Sync by default)

 - Enable when the WHERE clause on an object’s VMobile Object Configuration is updated.
 Disable after all users have synced down the change.